The Vine (bus rapid transit): System expansion

 In February 2018, the C-Tran Board of Directors approved a design contract for a potential bus rapid transit project on Mill Plain Boulevard, an east–west corridor to the south of The Vine's Fourth Plain Boulevard.
 Preliminary plans for the project was approved in 2019 and was followed by agreements with the city government on property acquisition and upgrading fiber optic lines along the corridor.

 The Mill Plain line, covering 9.9 mi from the shared terminus at Turtle Place in Downtown Vancouver to Clark College's Columbia Tech Center near Southeast 192nd Avenue, will have 37 stations and is anticipated to cost $50 million.
 Half of the anticipated costs will be covered by a grant from the Federal Transit Administration that was announced in May 2020.
 Project construction began in September 2021 and the line began service on October 1, 2023.

 Future expansion

-A third line in The Vine system, provisionally designated as the Purple Line, is planned to follow Main Street and Old Highway 99 between downtown Vancouver, Hazel Dell, and Salmon Creek.
-Its northern terminus would be at the Washington State University Vancouver campus northeast of Salmon Creek; the southern terminus would be at the city's waterfront adjacent to downtown Vancouver.
+A third line in The Vine system, designated as the Purple Line, is under construction; it will follow Main Street and Old Highway 99 between downtown Vancouver, Hazel Dell, and Salmon Creek.
+Construction of the Purple Line officially began with a groundbreaking ceremony in July 2025.
+Its northern terminus will be at the Washington State University Vancouver campus northeast of Salmon Creek; the southern terminus will be at the city's waterfront adjacent to downtown Vancouver.
 The 9 mi line is scheduled to be completed in 2027 at a cost of $52 million.

 The Green Line is also planned to be extended east into Orchards and south along Northeast 162nd Avenue to Fisher's Landing Transit Center, a major regional hub near the Columbia River, by 2027.